-The Declared Fire Danger Period for Horsham North has been lifted by the CFA.
+The Declared Fire Danger Period for Horsham North is from Monday 23 November.

-The Declared Fire Danger Period for Horsham South has been lifted by the CFA.
+The Declared Fire Danger Period for Horsham South is from Monday 30 November.

 See maps below:

 During the CFA Declared Fire Danger Period, burning off in the open air, other than for cooking purposes or warmth/comfort is prohibited.
 During a day of Total Fire Ban no fires can be lit.
 A zero tolerance approach is taken to the deliberate or reckless lighting of fires during the Declared Fire Danger Period and serious fines apply for breaches of these regulations.
 The

 All inquiries relating to fire prevention can be directed to the Municipal Fire Prevention Officer on (03) 5382 9777.

 The Horsham Rural City Council falls within the Wimmera Fire Ban District.

 Total Fire Bans are declared by the CFA on days when fires are likely to spread rapidly and be difficult to control.
 Victoria is divided into nine fire ban districts.